Rockenbrew

 Disposable Pastuer Pipettes

-The cytometer gives us a fixed set of squares forming a grid, including fixed depth.
+The haemocytometer (hemocytomter, if you prefer) gives us a fixed set of squares forming a grid, including fixed depth.
 By counting the cells in a good sample of these fixed-volume squares, we're able extrapolate to calculate how many cells we expect in our undiluted sample or slurry.
 There is varying quality (accuracy of the grid), but agreeable accuracy for brewing is entirely achievable for ~GBP60, as above.
 Additionally, there is a choice of "standard" and "metallised".
 This refers to the material with which the grid is printed.
 Metallised cytometers show white lines, which some manual counters prefer over dark lines.
-However, Cellmate is designed for standard cytometers.
+Cellmate prefers standard cytometers, but can work with either.

-A pair of cover glasses are often supplied with a cytometer, but in a busy environment, it's very possible to lose or break cover glasses, particularly during cleaning.
+A pair of cover glasses are often supplied with a cytometer, but in a busy environment, it's easy to lose or break these, particularly during cleaning.
 If you can't ensure careful handling, have spares on hand.
-Also, be aware that cover glasses for cytometry are a distinct type - being heavier, they hold the sample in place .
-Non-cytometer specific cover glasses will affect counting accuracy.
+Also, be aware that cover glasses for cytometers are a distinct type - being slightly heavier, they hold the sample in place.
+Non-cytometer specific cover glasses may affect counting accuracy.

 Viability Dyes